 In the front seat with his driver, Carl leaned forward, searching.
-He had to find the encampment of nomads before they moved on.
+At the last mud-walled village he’d heard there was an encampment of nomads nearer the Niger border.
+He had to find them before they moved on.
 For my husband, vigilance was not optional.

 We knew exactly what was at stake.
 More than once today out here in the Sahel, this belt between Sahara and savanna, people had appeared out of nowhere, many with skin covered by the ugly, hard-earned badge of having survived smallpox.
 Running toward our truck, they raised their fists and shouted.
 “Ranka didi!”
 May you live long!
 Then the ululation – the long, emotional high-pitched trilling sound.
 It was a common response to our white Dodge Power Wagon and its large letters, “Smallpox Measles Program.”

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~